nplab/ETSI-SCTP-Conformance-Testsuite/sctp-imh-tests/README.md

 # Notes
 1. It is assumed that the SUT does not send an ABORT chunk in response to a malformed INIT chunk.
 2. FreeBSD silently discards the malformed INIT-ACK chunk and retransmits the INIT chunk.
 Linux responds with an ABORT chunk indicating a protocol violation and signals ECONNREFUSED in the socket layer.
-3. packetdrill seems to have a problem with checking that an accept() call fails.
-This is tracked in [issue 31](https://github.com/nplab/packetdrill/issues/31).
-Furthermore, packetdrill lacks the ability to specifiy verification tags in the SCTP common header.
+3. packetdrill lacks the ability to specifiy verification tags in the SCTP common header.
 This is tracked in [issue 32](https://github.com/nplab/packetdrill/issues/32).
 4. packetdrill doesn't allow to specify a bad checksum for inbound packets.
 This is tracked in [issue 33](https://github.com/nplab/packetdrill/issues/33).
 5. It is assumed that the SUT uses a cookie lifetime of 60 seconds.
 6. packetdrill lacks the ability to specifiy verification tags in the SCTP common header.
 This is tracked in [issue 32](https://github.com/nplab/packetdrill/issues/32).